Mathics3/mathics-threejs-backend/docs/developers/polygons.md

 )
 ```

-The code above converts the 3d coordinates into 2d ones by swapping the z value with the coplanar one.
+The code above converts the 3d coordinates into a 2d position in the plane.

-e.g.: if the x value is the same in all coordinates, then x and z are swapped.
-**Note**: for 2d the z value is ignored.
+**Note**: in 2d the z values are ignored.

 three.js `ShapeGeometry` then calls [earcut](https://github.com/mapbox/earcut).